Surplus Banquet Food Program

 As an initial funder, MGM Resorts has been an instrumental partner to Three Square since our inception and now they are taking their dedication to the next level.

 MGM Resorts International has partnered with Three Square Food Bank on a new standardized program for safe collection, preservation and service of surplus banquet food that will help reduce hunger in Southern Nevada.
 Food insecurity is one of the most serious public health challenges in the United States, according to statistics from the United States Department of Agriculture.
-One in seven Americans is unable to meet their regular, nutritional needs to sustain a healthy life.
+One in eight Americans is unable to meet their regular, nutritional needs to sustain a healthy life.
 More than 200,000 people struggle with hunger in Southern Nevada, including more than 100,000 children.

 This new program, in which MGM Resorts donates surplus (prepared but unserved) hot banquet food to Three Square, is expected to provide 800,000 nutritious meals by 2020 to food insecure people.